To prepare graduates for diverse careers in both mechanical engineering and related fields.

 The Mechanical Engineering Program is designed to prepare students for continued learning and successful careers in industry, government, academia and consulting.
 Our alumni are expected to:

-- Continue their intellectual development via graduate education or professional development courses, for example.
+- Continue their intellectual development through, for example, graduate education or professional development courses.

 - Embrace leadership roles in their careers.